-This is a small guide for you who want to make changes to an existing song.
+This is a small guide for anyone who wants to make changes to an existing song.
 Thanks to new technology, there is much more you can do today that you couldn’t do just a few years ago.
-This guide is not about totally remixing a song.
-It’s more about playing around, doing some edits with the songs you love.
-Here are six different ways for you to get started.
+The tools in this list will allow you to totally remix any song you’d like.

 1. Use Splitter.ai

-Splitter.ai is an online service that lets you separate vocals, instruments, drums, guitars into different stems using an existing song.
-This lets you do edits to for example just the vocals or just the drums.
+Splitter.ai is an online service that lets you separate vocals, instruments, drums, and guitars into different stems using an existing song.
+This allows you to do edits to for example just the vocals or just the drums.
 It’s a dream come true for people who want to edit a song they love.
 Just go to splitter.ai, upload an Mp3 file, process it, and download it.

 You’ll need a DAW (Digital Audio Workstation, to edit the files further.
 Maybe you want to apply an effect to the vocals, or maybe you just want to remove them.
-You can put a new music file together if you get the software for it.
-Of course, there are absolutely free alternatives.
-I suggest you download Cakewalk or use Garageband for that purpose.
+You can put a new music file together if you got the software for it.

 Moises is an app for Android and iPhone that lets you edit music from the web, iTunes, or your library.
 It’s very handy.
 You take any song you like, download it from within the app, and then you can edit the volume levels of all the instruments within the track.
 It’s easy to completely remove any instrument you wish as well.
 You can also change tempo and pitch too!